Learn more about

 - Avoid lifting anything heavier than 5 pounds for the first 2 weeks.

 - Do not drive for the first week, or any time you take your pain medications.
 Do not do heavy housework and do not perform any work-out routine for the first 3 weeks.
-You may begin a lower-body workout at that time, but Dr. Cruise encourages you not to perform an upper-body workout for at least 8 weeks after an arm lift surgery.
+You may begin a lower-body workout at that time, but Joseph T Cruise, MD encourages you not to perform an upper-body workout for at least 8 weeks after an arm lift surgery.

-- Wear a post-surgery compression garment for 8 weeks, unless Dr. Cruise instructs you differently.
+- Wear a post-surgery compression garment for 8 weeks, unless Joseph T Cruise, MD instructs you differently.

 - Avoid exposing the incision to sunlight for at least 6 weeks.
 After 6 weeks, apply sunscreen (at least SPF 15) to the incision area anytime you will be in the sun for extended periods of time.